You Are Concerned About Data Privacy – but Are You Doing Anything About It?

 What is private data?

 Private data is anything that reveals information about you.
-It’s your name, your photos, your posts on social media, your email addresses, your IP.
+It can be your name, your photos, your posts on social media, your email addresses, or your IP.

-Some of these details are highly sensitive.
-Sensitive data includes your banking information, genetic data, health records, social security number, and home address.
-As a rule of thumb, if you think your privacy would be violated if this data became public, it’s probably private.
+Some of these details are highly sensitive, including your banking information, genetic data, health records, social security number, and home address.
+As a rule of thumb, any information that could cause you financial or reputational damage can be considered sensitive.

 What is data privacy and why is it important?

 Some platforms and applications may exceed their reach when it comes to data collection, storage, and usage.
-Some may have a lax attitude toward private data protection.
+Others may have a lax attitude toward private data protection.

-The central questions to ask when we talk about data privacy are:
+The key questions to ask when talking about data privacy are:

 Who has access to information about you?

 When private data falls into the wrong hands, consequences can be dire.
 A data breach on an online platform could put your sensitive information into the hands of cyber crooks.
 Users whose data is leaked are put at risk of identity theft, bank fraud, and other online-related scams and crimes.
 These days, data is king and there’s no way around it.
 Thus, it’s not surprising that protection is paramount.